supervisely/docs/data-organization/project/projects.md

 # Projects

-You can think of a Project as a superfolder with data and meta information.
+You can think of a Project as a superfolder with data and metadata, like classes and tags.
+Every dataset inside the project will share the same metadata and have the same classes and tags defined on the project-level.

 ## Projects List